multiversx/mx-sdk-py-cli/CLI.md

 ----------------------
 COMMAND GROUPS summary
 ----------------------
-contract                       Deploy, upgrade and interact with Smart Contracts tx                             Create and broadcast Transactions validator                      Stake, UnStake, UnBond, Unjail and other actions useful for Validators
+address                        Configure MultiversX CLI to use a default wallet. contract                       Deploy, upgrade and interact with Smart Contracts tx                             Create and broadcast Transactions validator                      Stake, UnStake, UnBond, Unjail and other actions useful for Validators